valeriangalliat/cooking/fondant-au-chocolat.md

 Preheat 180 °C.

-Melt chocolate and butter together in a bowl or pot big enough to contain everything else.
+To minimize dishes, melt chocolate and butter together in a pot big enough to contain everything else.

 Separate eggs.
 If you don't want to wash too much dishes you can just put the yolks directly in the pot with the butter and chocolate.